Hard-Line Brexiteer Boris Johnson To Become Britain's New Prime Minister

 British Conservative Party politician Cheryl Gillan announced the party's election result after the Tories' chairman, Brandon Lewis, urged unity.

 Members of the party overwhelmingly chose Johnson — a former journalist, foreign secretary and mayor of London who also served in May's Cabinet before quitting last year over the Brexit impasse.
+He defeated Hunt by a vote of 92,153 to 46,656, Gillan said.

 The leadership election was triggered by May's resignation two months ago.
 That, in turn, followed her government's repeated failure to forge a Brexit compromise with the 28-nation European Union that could also withstand withering opposition in Parliament.
 May will deliver a farewell speech and officially submit her resignation to Queen Elizabeth II on Wednesday.

 After May's exit, Johnson, 55, will have only a few months to broker an exit plan from the EU that is agreeable to both the British Parliament and the bloc's leadership.
 His transition to No. 10 Downing Street is unlikely to be a smooth one.
-Many lawmakers oppose a no-deal Brexit and several members of May's ministers have threatened to quit the government altogether rather than serve under Johnson.
+Many lawmakers oppose a no-deal Brexit, and several members of May's Cabinet have threatened to quit the government altogether rather than serve under Johnson.

 Foreign Office Minister Alan Duncan didn't even wait for the results of the poll, choosing instead to resign on Monday, citing "very grave concerns" that Johnson "flies by the seat of his pants."